orion-cirb/AstroVessel_ContactSolidity/README.md

-# Solidity_measurement
+# AstroVessel_ContactSolidity

 * **Developed by:** Thomas & Héloïse
 * **Developed for:** Noémie
 * **Team:** Cohen-Salmon
-* **Date:** Mai 2025
+* **Date:** May 2025
-* **Software:** Blender + Fiji
+* **Software:** Blender (version 4.4.1) + Fiji

-### Images description
+### Input files description

-Images obtained with featuresFromisosurfaces.py written by Clément Bendetti [Git Repo](https://github.com/MontpellierRessourcesImagerie/imagej_macros_and_scripts/tree/master/clement/stand-alones/astrocytesBloodVessels)
+.obj files generated using the *featuresFromIsosurface.py* script developed by Clément Benedetti at the MRI Center for Image Analysis (available on their [GitHub repository](https://github.com/MontpellierRessourcesImagerie/imagej_macros_and_scripts/tree/master/clement/stand-alones/astrocytesBloodVessels)).

-### Description
+### Scripts description

 #### AngleBased_Unwrapping.py :

-* Take a .obj file in input, perform a Angle Based Unwrapping (Flattening) and register 2 outputs :
+Take a .obj file in input, perform a Angle Based Unwrapping (Flattening) and register 2 outputs :
   - One .blend with the object load into Blender and the UV map of the object
   - One .png 512x512 with the Unwrap image of the object

 #### Solidity_Measurement.ijm :

-* Perform a Solidity measurement on all the .png images, output :
+Perform a Solidity measurement on all the .png images, output :
   - One .csv file with for each line : the image name, the object area, the Convex hull area, the solidity

 ### Dependencies

-Blender version 4.4.1
-FIJI
+None

 ### Version history

-Version 1 released on Mai 14, 2025.
+Version 1 released on May 14, 2025.